SenseNet/docs.sensenet.com/content/api-docs/basic-concepts/01-entry.md

 # Get a single content by Path

-In this case the URL is the service path followed by the path of the parent and an entity name wrapped by apostrophes and parentheses.
+In this case the URL is the service path followed by the path of the parent and an entity name wrapped by single quotes and parentheses.

 <tab category="basic-concepts" article="entry" example="byPath" />